|This page has been archived and is no longer updated. The information on this page is for reference only.|

 The Anglesea borefield is a valuable water source capable of supplying up to 20 million litres of groundwater daily in times of need.

 The borefield can supply around 20% of Geelong's annual demand, roughly the equvalent to the water used in 35,000 homes.

-The Anglesea borefield is used when surface water supplies are low.
+The Anglesea borefield is used only when surface water supplies are low.